 Newport Group’s retirement plan recordkeeping, administration, trust and custodial services are provided on a fee-for-services basis.
 When providing these services, Newport Group may receive indirect compensation from mutual fund providers.
 These amounts are applied toward service fees or as otherwise provided in the service agreement with a customer.

 NGS is dually registered with the SEC as an investment adviser and broker-dealer.
-InterServ is an SEC-registered investment adviser (“RIA”).
-Investment products constituting securities are sold through NGS while investment advisory and investment management services may be provided through NGS or InterServ.
-Non-securities insurance products are sold through The Newport Group, Inc.
+NGC is an SEC-registered investment adviser ("RIA").
+Investment products constituting securities are sold through NGS while investment advisery and investment management services may be provided through NGS or NGC.
+Non-securities insurance products are sold through Newport Group, Inc.